erinaldi/starter-hugo-academic/content/event/qtml-2021/index.md

 # My invited talk at the conference

-Here is a recording of my talk, but all talks from the conference are on YouTube, in a playlist on the RIKEN AIP YouTube channel:
+Here is a recording of my talk (at time 2:31), but all talks from the conference are on YouTube, in a playlist on the RIKEN AIP YouTube channel:

-{{< youtube ts7EUXvK2VI?t=9078 >}}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/ts7EUXvK2VI?start=9078" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>